Reemurs/linked-blog-starter-md/publish/Bible Verses.md

 >'And Judas, who was betraying Him, said, “Surely it is not I, Rabbi?”
 Jesus said to him, “You have said *it* yourself.”'
 (Matthew 26:25)
 - how do you know what Jesus says if he talks so cryptic
+	- Judas already said that he would betray Jesus when he was talking to the priests
+	- the phrase "not I?" can be interpreted diif ways?
+	- why would he say "not I" if it was him?
 - he knows what is in your heart & you know what to do to resolve it (draw near to him)

+>'And immediately Judas went up to Jesus and said, “Greetings, Rabbi!” and kissed Him.
+But Jesus said to him, “Friend, do what you have come for.”
+Then they came and laid hands on Jesus and arrested Him.'
+(Matthew 26:49-50)
+- we are friends of Jesus
+- Why did Jesus call his betrayer a friend? he does not lie.

+>'And behold, one of those who were with Jesus reached and drew his sword, and struck the slave of the high priest and cut off his ear.
+Then Jesus said to him, “Put your sword back into its place; for all those who take up the sword will perish by the sword.'
+(Matthew 26:51-52)
+- We ar ethe pecae keepers, even in the face of our enemies
+- Do not harm your enemy, ble